-For Argentina, Paraguay, and Uruguay river delta dorado chose eight or nine weight rods.
-Blind-casting to the structure is the name of the game more-often-than-not for delta dorado, so choose a smooth casting rod, yet one strong enough to cast large flies or turn a hard-charging large dorado.
+For Argentina, Paraguay, and Uruguay river delta dorado choose eight or nine weight rods.
+Blind-casting to the structure is the name of the game more often than not for delta dorado, so choose a smooth casting rod, yet one strong enough to cast large flies or turn a hard-charging large dorado.

 For either location, choose large arbor reels to aid in quicker line retrieval and ensure your reel has a high-quality powerful drag system to stop these strong fish.

 Temperatures in the river deltas of Argentina and in the Bolivian jungle soar into the high 90s and beyond.
 For both areas use tropical/warm water floating fly lines with aggressive front tapers capable of turning over large weighted flies and consider overlining your rods.
 This allows you to quickly and easily load your rod.
 Additionally, we recommend bringing a 300 to the 350-grain integrated sink tip line.

 Pack plenty of hard mono leader material heavy enough to turn over big flies and plenty of wire bite-tippet.
 We recommend packing spools of 30 and 40-pound monofilament or fluorocarbon leader material and a spool of 30-pound stainless steel shock/bite leader.